 A Safe Haven

-Together, the elderly couple fled to Pavlograd, a city located a few dozen miles from the front lines, where they’re receiving much-needed help from Federation partner the American Jewish Joint Distribution Committee (JDC) and its network of Hesed social welfare centers.
+Together, the elderly couple fled to Pavlograd, a city located a few dozen miles from the front lines, where they’re receiving much-needed help from Federation partner the JDC and its network of Hesed social welfare centers.

 They’re not alone.
 More than 3,000 other Jews who’ve escaped the conflict in eastern Ukraine—many of them vulnerable young families and seniors—depend on JDC to help them survive.
 JDC provides shelter, in centers and temporary homes for internally displaced people.
 The agency helps them pay rent and provides them with clothes, shoes, and a monthly stipend for food, medicine and other essentials.
 During brutal winters, they receive blankets, socks, and other warm items to help ward off the cold.